wahab4222/ROI-based-Differential-Privacy/README.md

 Validation and test sets are maintained separately and reflect the natural class distribution of the dataset.
 All splits are constructed in a subject-disjoint manner to prevent subject-level data leakage across clients and evaluation sets.

-Directory structure is shown below:
+An example directory structure expected by the codebase is shown below.

 data_root/
 ├── clients/